 Following the UK’s and Luxembourg’s lead on designing attractive investment schemes for closed-end collective private equity and venture capital investments, Estonia has implemented the Limited Partnership Fund (“LPF”) structure (similar to the Private Fund Limited Partnership or PFLP in the UK, and to Société en Commandite Spéciale or SCSp in Luxembourg).

-This regime enables investors to easily set up a VC fund in Estonia and allows the partners to shape the relations between themselves in a flexible manner within the limited Partnership Agreement (“LPA”).
+This regime enables high net worth investors to easily set up a VC / private equity fund in Estonia and allows the partners to shape the relations between themselves in a flexible manner within the Limited Partnership Agreement (“LPA”).

 There are multiple benefits to establishing and running an Estonian LPF:

 - no requirement to publish the identity of its limited partners (investors);

 - no requirement to publish the amount of the investments made by each investor;

 - considerably lower cost of establishment compared to the UK and Luxembourg;

 - fast registration process – up to 5 working days for the LPF, up to 2 months if the General Partner registers its activities with the Estonian Financial Supervision Authority (“FSA”).

 The registration process of the fund can be divided into three steps:

 Step 1: Registering a General Partner in Estonia (or using a pre-existing legal entity).